MikroElektronika/mikrosdk_click_v2/clicks/profet27a/README.md

 void profet27a_set_den ( profet27a_t *ctx, uint8_t state );
 ```

-## Example Description

-> This example showcases the ability of the PROFET 2 7A Click board.
-It configures Host MCU for communication and then enables
-and disables output channel.
-Besides that, it reads the voltage
-of IS pin and calculates current on output for the channel 0.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of the communication modules(ADC and UART)
 and additional pins for controlling the device.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */